 Naturally after we implement all this new, optimized content, we want to monitor the visibility of these keywords and geomodified keywords.

 I typically use Search Console, Google My Business and an external tool, Ahrefs.

 The keys here are search impressions and clicks, and an analytics framework (Analytics Goals, typically) for measuring the hoped-for lift in visitor actions such as:

 Ultimately, I find the process of connecting the dots between the company’s view and their ideal prospects, using real-world search engine data, quite interesting.

 In any pursuit involving vast amounts of data, it’s easy to get overwhelmed by the output of the various tools one uses.

-I find local and non-local keyword research to be most productive and enjoyable when I employ this well-defined and consistent process.
+I find local and national keyword research to be most productive and enjoyable when I employ this well-defined and consistent keyword research process.

 A complete overview of your Local Business Visibility and SEO performance in minutes!
 The Boomcycle Business Visibility Report includes Search Rankings, Local Listings, Reviews, On-Site SEO & Social Media.

 Simply enter your business name.
 If we find it in our listing, select it from the list, and you’re good to go.
 Otherwise, we’ll need a few more details from you.